h3xagn/streaming-logs-rabbitmq/README.md

 ## Overview

 More data stacks are shifting towards microservices and communication between them are essential as it sometimes need to communicate to more than one service.
 Message brokers play a critical part in this architecture by allowing services to communicate by routing messages and storing them.
-In this post we will be creating a simple python log viewer that consolidates errors across several apps and process error logs separately.
+In this post we will be creating a real-time log viewer that consolidates errors across several apps and a python app to process error logs.
 The blog post with more detail is available here:

 - [Streaming logs using RabbitMQ](https://h3xagn.com/streaming-logs-using-rabbitmq/)